 A short angled bob is a women’s short haircut that’s cut shorter at the back and is longer towards the front.
 Practical yet extra fashionable and versatile – this combo makes this hot cut the most sought-after bob style since the beginning of time!

 You’ve surely seen photos of Hollywood fashion icons Regina King, Gabrielle Union, Emily Ratajkwoski, and Jourdan Dunn rocking their voguish short hair in an angled cut rounding up the internet.
 Their hairstylists made sure to consider their face detail and hair type in creating their complimentary haircuts.

-Just like how Orlando-based hair specialist Gerilyn Ghaisarzadeh matches her clients’ face and personality with a fitting hairstyle and even with vibrant colors – you’ll find a long list of ways on how to style an angled bob-cut.
-Style with beach waves for a carefree, boho vibe or iron it straight and sleek to exquisitely defines that angle – you won’t run out of looks to try for your tresses.
+Just like how Orlando-based hair specialist Gerilyn Ghaisarzadeh matches her clients’ faces and personalities with a fitting hairstyle and even with vibrant colors – you’ll find a long list of ways how to style an angled bob-cut.
+Style with beach waves for a carefree, boho vibe, or iron it straight and sleek to exquisitely define that angle – you won’t run out of looks to try for your tresses.